Qualys/community/dlreports/readme.md

 cr.pl
 ==========

-THis script combines the reports downloaded with dlrepots.pl and combines them into a single Excel spreadsheet.
+This script combines the reports downloaded with dlrepots.pl and combines them into a single Excel spreadsheet.
 Some processing is done to build Summary and Patch tabs in addition to the raw CSV data from the reports themselves.
 Customize this for your environment.

 dlreports.pl
 ===========
-Downaods the latest Scorecard, patch, and Vuln report for a given subset of Asset Groups or Tags.
+Downloads the latest Scorecard, patch, and Vuln report for a given subset of Asset Groups or Tags.

 DataCenter Linux Shell Script (dc_linux.sh)
 ===========